-Additional procedures shall also be in place to ensure issues of Quality Notifications (QNs)/Non-conformances from GMI are reviewed and addressed in a timely manner with appropriate response and documented corrective action.
+Procedures shall also be in place to ensure Quality Notifications (QNs)/Non-conformances from GMI are reviewed and addressed in a timely manner with appropriate response and documented corrective action.

-All suppliers will ensure documented review of non-conformances is conducted on a regular basis to identify potential product safety, regulatory, or other significant issues and trends that may require action such as further investigation or communication.
+Supplier shall perform regular reviews of non-conformances received from customers.
+These reviews must be documented and used to identify potential product safety, regulatory, or other significant issues and trends that may require action such as further investigation or communication.